Shashin99/Mixed-Reality/README.md

 ```
 /Mixed-Reality
 │
+├── assets/          # Textures, sound effects
    ├── models/          # GLB models for all 3D assets
-├── assets/          # Textures, sound effects
 ├── index.html       # Main HTML file with A-Frame scene
-└── scripts/         # Custom JavaScript if applicable
 ```

 To run the app: